 Key Stage 3 Information

-Students in Year 8 have 14 Food Technology lessons.
+Students complete 8 Food Technology lessons.
 Students build on the knowledge and skills which they gained in Year 7.
-A range of dishes are cooked including risotto, bolognaise, fruit crumble, bread based pizza and muffins.
+A range of dishes are cooked including cheese scones, tortillas, sweet and sour chicken, bolognaise, bread based pizza and muffins.
 Theory lessons concentrate on nutrition, healthy eating and ethical issues.

 Students visit Food Technology on rotation for 12 weeks.
 Students complete a largely practical course covering family meals.
 Students make a range of family meals including Macaroni Cheese, Quiche, Lasagne, Chicken Pie and Key Lime Pie.

 Students, who opt to take Food preparation and nutrition for GCSE, have five lessons each fortnight.
 The majority of time in Year 10 is spent learning practical skills and theory work.
 The GCSE focuses heavily on nutrition, food choices and high level food preparation skills.
 Students complete the 2 non-examination assessments in Year 11 and these account for 50% of the GCSE grade.
 The two non-examination assessments are set by the exam board and include practical work.
 A three hour practical session held in exam conditions forms part of one of these assessments.

 There is a written exam at the end of Year 11, in which students are able to show their detailed knowledge of food preparation and nutrition.
 Students are required to bring their own ingredients for these lessons and take the products home to be shared with their family.